Eucalyptus camaldulensis: Uses

-The speed of growth of the tree makes it a useful plantation timber.
-Apiarists also use the tree’s flowers for honey production.
-E. camaldulensis is important in supporting the ecology of its habitat through providing food, and shelter for breeding.
 Culturally, the species is an iconic part of Australia.
 Its leaves have appeared on Australian stamps and is widely recognised due to its widespread range.
 The use of the waterways for seasonal recreation also occurs within the habitat of the river red gum, again due their fundamental link to watercourses and floodplains.

 An image of The Old Gum Tree was engraved for a stamp in 1936 to commemorate the centenary of foundation of South Australia.

 Population management

 The predilection of the river red gum for waterways has been a successful evolutionary niche.
 This has resulted in a large population and range for the species, and so it is not considered endangered.
 Changes in its habitat, however, could be detrimental not just for the tree, but also for species that depend on the tree for their own survival.
 These changes include grazing, and water regulation for irrigation purposes.
 For example, grazing reduces the ability of the species to regenerate, as stock eat or trample the seedlings.
 However, grazing may aid regeneration by removing thick ground cover.

 In regards to water regulation, there are two problems.
 One is the timing of the water flow, and the other is the minimisation of natural flooding.

 Regulation causes flooding to be decreased during the winter and spring months, and water more consistently flows during the summer and autumn months.
 Since the river red gum disperses its seed during spring, regulating the water may affect the species' ability to disperse using water as a dispersing agent, especially in floodplain red gum forests.
 Natural water run-off can also be affected, leaving some trees permanently flooded due to the build-up of water behind dams, or the permanent water flow.
 Neither can seeds germinate in constantly flooded areas.

 Infrequent flooding due to water regulation provides inadequate water to recharge the floodplain subsoils that river red gums depend on.
 This will result in stunted tree growth, death of existing trees, and poor conditions for seed germination.
 Lack of flooding in floodplain areas will change the suitability of river red gum habitat as a breeding ground and food source for other species.
 Indeed, extinctions of some species have already occurred in river red gum habitats in the Murray-Darling catchment.

 It has been recognised since around the early 1980s that managing water more effectively would ensure the maintenance of river red gum habitat.
 Water management would include the removal of subsidies for irrigation, issuing water licenses, and the flooding of forests in suitable seasons.